EllyPirelly/learnings-wes-bos-JSbeginner/module-04-the-dom/README.md

   - `parentElement: div.item.item2`
   - `parentNode: div.item.item2`
   - ... etc, etc
-- these are just properties, meaning they can be used as "getters" (pull the data out of them) or as "setters" (set new data)
+- these are just properties, meaning they can be used as "getters" (pull the data out) or as "setters" (set new data)

 - `textContent`
   - gets ALL of the elements, including `<script>` and `<style>` elements
   - returns EVERY element of the node<br>

 - `innerText`
   - gets only human-readable elements
   - won't address text of hidden elements<br>